 9. Include links.
 Unlike the releases that appear in print media, your online press release can contain several links to various pages on your site.
 You may want to direct readers to your home page, to a specific landing page or product page, or to an event registration page.

 10. Pay for release.
 There are many free press release sites online.
 The dirty little secret of these free sites is that your release is never submitted anywhere.
 It just sits on that free press release site, never to be seen again.
 If you truly want your release to be seen online, pay for that privilege.
-I use and highly recommend PRWeb.com for this service.
-For their basic submission free of $80, you can get more than ample distribution of your release all over the Web.
+I use and highly recommend my own Authority Media Release Service for this task.

 Best-selling author Donna Gunter works with successful business owners who are experts in their fields and established in their industry and are seeking a way to stand out from their competitors.
 Using her Ideal Clients on Autopilot System©, she helps them determine the exact strategies to generate more qualified leads and better-paying clients with automated systems.
 This proven system makes all their marketing easier and more effective and they find themselves positioned as the only choice for their clients.